 - Adrenaline is a hormone creating alertness.
 Its release can be planned for.

 - Norepinephrine is also a hormone that helps with attention.

-- For every 10 minutes of focused attention on new instruction, 2 minutes must be built in for a processing activity in order to strengthen synapses and create stronger, smoother pathways for retrieval.
+- For every 10 minutes of focused attention on instruction, 2 minutes must be given for a processing activity to strengthen synapses and create stronger, smoother pathways for retrieval.